How to mic hi-hat & cymbals

-Please remember, great sound is subjective and the miking methods described in this article are suggestions only.
+Please remember that great sound is subjective and the miking methods described in this article are suggestions only.
 Try these methods out, but make sure to listen and choose the best solution for your specific situation.

 Finding and placing the microphone in the instrument’s sweet spot – or your preferred location, can be a challenge.
 Keeping it there can be even more challenging, especially if the instrument is moved.
 For this reason, close miking requires a dependable mounting solution.